CONDITIONS

 Multidisciplinary Support

 Relieving pain often requires addressing both the physical cause and the body’s response to ongoing pain signals.
-Collaboration with pain specialists, physiotherapists, or dietitians when needed ensures that patients receive comprehensive services tailored to their specific needs.
+Collaboration with pain specialists, physiotherapists or dietitians when needed ensures patients receive comprehensive services tailored to their individual needs.

 Self-Management of Pelvic Pain

 Self-management of pelvic pain involves making lifestyle changes to reduce symptoms and improve quality of life.
-Exercise, such as gentle stretching or yoga, can help reduce tension and improve flexibility.
-Dietary changes, such as increasing fiber intake or avoiding trigger foods, can also help manage symptoms.
-Stress management techniques, such as meditation or deep breathing, can help reduce stress and anxiety.
-Additionally, getting enough sleep, practicing good bowel habits, and avoiding smoking and excessive alcohol consumption can help reduce the risk of pelvic pain.
+Exercise such as gentle stretching or yoga can help reduce tension and improve flexibility.
+Dietary changes such as increasing fibre intake or avoiding trigger foods can also help manage symptoms.
+Stress management techniques such as meditation or deep breathing can help reduce stress and anxiety.
+Getting enough sleep, practicing good bowel habits and avoiding smoking and excessive alcohol consumption can help reduce the risk of pelvic pain.

 Preventing Pelvic Pain

 While pelvic pain cannot always be prevented, there are steps that can be taken to reduce the risk.
-Maintaining a healthy weight, engaging in regular exercise, and practicing stress management techniques can help reduce the risk of pelvic pain.
-Getting enough sleep, eating a balanced diet, and avoiding smoking and excessive alcohol consumption can also help reduce the risk.
-Women can reduce their risk of pelvic pain by practicing good menstrual hygiene, getting regular check-ups, and seeking medical attention if symptoms persist or worsen.
-Men can reduce their risk of pelvic pain by practicing good prostate health, getting regular check-ups, and seeking medical attention if symptoms persist or worsen.
-By taking these steps, individuals can reduce their risk of pelvic pain and improve their overall health and well-being.
+Maintaining a healthy weight, exercising regularly and practicing stress management techniques can help reduce the risk.
+Getting enough sleep, eating a balanced diet and avoiding smoking and excessive alcohol consumption can also help reduce the risk.
+Women can reduce their risk of pelvic pain by practicing good menstrual hygiene, getting regular check-ups and seeking medical attention if symptoms persist or worsen.
+Men can reduce their risk of pelvic pain by practicing good prostate health, getting regular check-ups and seeking medical attention if symptoms persist or worsen.
+By taking these steps individuals can reduce their risk of pelvic pain and improve their overall health and wellbeing.

 Living with Pelvic Pain

-At Happiher, we take your pain seriously — offering not just diagnosis and treatment, but validation and support at every step.
+At Happiher we take your pain seriously — offering not just diagnosis and treatment but validation and support at every stage.

 You are not “imagining” your symptoms.
-You deserve care that recognises the full picture.
+You deserve care that recognises the whole picture.

 Why Choose Happiher for Pelvic Pain Management?

-Pelvic pain is common — but it’s never “normal” to live in pain.
-You deserve answers, relief, and a clear path forward.
+Pelvic pain is common — but it’s never normal to live in pain.
+You deserve answers, relief and a way forward.

-At Happiher, we’re here to listen carefully, diagnose thoughtfully, and treat effectively — helping you move from pain to empowerment.
+At Happiher we listen, diagnose and treat — and help you from pain to power.

 Book your appointment today